jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 ![image](/assets/images/post3_new_england_households_heating_by_fuel_2021_0.png)

-[^2]: The graphic above, and New England stats for 2021, are courtesy the Massachusetts state [website](https://www.mass.gov/service-details/how-massachusetts-households-heat-their-homes).
+[^2]: The graphic above, and New England stats for 2021, are courtesy the Massachusetts state [website](https://www.mass.gov/service-details/how-massachusetts-households-heat-their-homes) (downloaded 26-Nov-22).